moinsen-dev/vscode_extension_pubspec_master/README.md

 ### Quick Start

 1. Open a Flutter/Dart project or monorepo
-2. Click the Pubspec Master icon in the Activity Bar
+2. Click the Moinsen Pubspec Master icon in the Activity Bar
 3. View your packages in the sidebar
 4. Click "Dashboard" in the toolbar for the full view